menahishayan/HomeScript/README.md

      - type : lists accessory names with type [Lightbulb, Switch, Fan, etc.]
      - value : lists accessory names current state
      - all : lists all of the above
+     - json: prints all attributes in JSON string format
  - \<accessory-name\> : toggles the accessory On or Off, or sets to value
    - Usage: `python homeScript.py <accessory-name> [argument]`
    - Arguments: